docker-saigon/blog-hugo/content/post/Docker-Internals.md

 Interesting Read: [Linux Containers without Docker using OverlayFS & Ansible](https://www.hastexo.com/blogs/florian/2016/02/21/containers-just-because-everyone-else/).

+the LXC project has been working on a more user-friendly Daemon similar to the Docker daemon called [LXD](https://linuxcontainers.org/lxd/introduction/) since November 2014.

 ### Systemd-nspawn

 Originally created to debug the Systemd init system, future versions to be more integrated in the core of the OS (the most low-level and minimal approach to make containers native to the OS).